marcotoronto/rdm-test/content/01_file_naming.md

-## 2. Human-Readable
+## *Principle 2*{: .circle .circle-red} Human-Readable

-The file names should provide concise information and be easily understandable to anyone who may access them in future.
+*Goal*: The file names should provide concise information and be easily understandable to anyone who may access them in future.

 - Provide **essential information** concisely in the file name
   - Ideally 3 elements, 5 max.